 Favorite quote from the author:

 If you’re like me, you might dread an elevator ride with strangers or getting a haircut.
-Most of us don’t like the small talk associated with these everyday events.
 But these little interactions have much more potential than we realize.
 They can be the foundation to important business relationships, lasting friendships, and even romances.
 Just think of what you might be missing out on!

 You can break through the fear and learn to become great at conversation skills.
 The Fine Art of Small Talk: How To Start a Conversation, Keep It Going, Build Networking Skills — and Leave a Positive Impression! is your way there.
 And if you feel like you’re the only shy person in the world, look no further than author Debra Fine for someone who has been there herself.